An interactive tool that helps integrate evidence-based nutritional guidance into every stage of IBD care.

 Created by Providers for Providers

 The IBD Nutrition Navigator™ has been developed with practicality in mind.
 With only six short steps, providers and patients can choose the right nutritional therapy together within the sometimes tight time constraints of a follow-up appointment.
-Likewise, healthcare providers can benefit from the practical algorithm provided by the tool that is ready to print and use in clinical practice and supported by relevant scientific references.

-“What makes the IBD Nutrition Navigator™valuable is that it is the first-of-its-kind algorithm-based tool that digests the best in the literature on nutritional therapy in IBD and provides the output in a very simple, step-by-step and practical way for the patients.”
+“What makes the IBD Nutrition Navigator™ valuable is that it is the first-of-its-kind algorithm-based tool that digests the best in the literature on nutritional therapy in IBD and provides the output in a very simple, step-by-step and practical way for the patients.”

 Ashwin Ananthakrishnan MD, MPH, FACG, AGAF, Professor of Medicine; Harvard T.H.
 Chan School of Public Health